-- avoid conflicts between his or her public duties as a councillor and his or her personal interests and obligations - act honestly and avoid statements (whether oral or in writing) or actions that will or are likely to mislead or deceive a person - exercise reasonable care and diligence and submit himself or herself to the lawful scrutiny that is appropriate to his or her office - endeavour to ensure that public resources are used prudently and solely in the public interest

-- act lawfully and in accordance with the trust placed in him or her as an elected representative - support and promote these principles by leadership and example and act in a way that secures and preserves public confidence in the office of councillor.
+- avoid conflicts between their public duties as a councillor and their personal interests and obligations - act honestly and avoid statements (whether oral or in writing) or actions that will or are likely to mislead or deceive a person - exercise reasonable care and diligence and submit themself to the lawful scrutiny that is appropriate to their office - endeavour to ensure that public resources are used prudently and solely in the public interest - act lawfully and in accordance with the trust placed in him or her as an elected representative - support and promote these principles by leadership and example and act in a way that secures and preserves public confidence in the office of councillor.

-The application of this policy is a fundamental way in which Strathbogie Shire Council demonstrates its commitment to to the 2021-25 Council Plan, particularly Strategic Focus Area 6 Accountable.
+The application of this policy is a fundamental way in which Strathbogie Shire Council demonstrates its commitment to the 2021-25 Council Plan, particularly Strategic Focus Area 6 Accountable.
 Transparent.
 Responsible, which details the following strategies around good governance: